Arsenic as a Water Contaminant

 Public Health Concerns

 Exposure to arsenic at high levels poses serious health effects, both chronic (long-term) and acute (short-term).
 The acute effects include nausea, neurological effects and fatigue.
-Chronic effects include potential for several types of cancer and skin discoloration.
+Chronic effects include the potential for several types of cancer and skin discoloration.
 The higher the level and length of exposure, the greater the risk.

 Arsenite/Arsenic 3 and arsenate/Arsenic 5 are readily absorbed in the stomach.
-Arsenite/Arsenic 3 takes much longer time to clear from the body than arsenate/Arsenic 5.
-Hence arsenite/ Arsenic 3 is the more persistent toxin and the greater biological threat.
+Arsenite/Arsenic 3 takes a much longer time to clear from the body than arsenate/Arsenic 5.
+Hence arsenite/Arsenic 3 is the more persistent toxin and the greater biological threat.

 There are many technologies available to remove arsenic from water.
-In our applications, WETS has most typically used an arsenic filtration system employing modified coagulation/filtration technology (popularly known as MCF) as it addresses the need to treat for iron and manganese together and is a good fit economically for many of our clients.
-Our pilot study will economize on the chemical dosing and also help on getting TCEQ approval.
+In our applications, WETS has most typically used an arsenic filtration system employing modified coagulation/filtration technology (popularly known as MCF) as it addresses the need to treat iron and manganese together and is a good fit economically for many of our clients.
+Our pilot study will economize on the chemical dosing and also help in getting TCEQ approval.
 Our solutions are unique for each plant, as we don’t offer an off-the-shelf product.